• Courses

 Click Connect.

-Now go to your website and click the file link.
-Then go back to the GTM preview mode and see if the Link click event is displayed.
+Now, go to your website and click the file link.
+Then, go back to the GTM preview mode and see if the Link click event is displayed.
 If yes, click it and check if your GA4 event tag has fired.
 If you see multiple Link click events, read this article.

 Did the tag fire?
-If yes, go to Google Analytics > Admin > Debugview and see if file_download event is visible there (if you haven’t disabled file download tracking in GA4 enhanced measurement, you will see two events.
+If yes, go to Google Analytics > Admin > Debugview and see if the file_download event is visible there (if you haven’t disabled file download tracking in GA4 enhanced measurement, you will see two events.
 Don’t worry, we’ll fix that soon).

 #6.
 Publish GTM and disable file download tracking in GA4